 Sarah McGuinness began her musical career in Derry, Northern Ireland, where she grew up singing harmonies of choral classics with her mother and sisters on long Sunday drives around County Donegal.
 She always felt moved by the soulful tones of Motown and was composing songs at 11 also inspired by the likes of Bowie, Bolan, Velvets and Iggy, while also admiring the aesthetics of The Avengers, The Prisoner and the cinematic scores of Barry, Hermann and Schifrin.

 Moving to London at 18, McGuinness studied English and Drama, working with Grammy award winner Ben Bartlett (Walking With Dinosaurs) during her student years.

-Moving back to London at 18, McGuinness studied English and drama, worked with Grammy award winner Ben Bartlett (of Walking With Dinosaurs fame), formed a band and began writing incidental music, notably for the films Whacked by horror director Jake West and Secrets by Paul Hills as well as for her old friend Eddie Izzard.
-Her first single release, Mandy Says, was produced by fellow Derry musician John O'Neill (The Undertones and That Petrol Emotion) and was roundly applauded upon its 1994 release by the music press.
+When Sarah graduated she formed a band and began gigging in London’s bars and clubs as well as writing incidental music, notably for the films Whacked by horror director Jake West and Secrets by Paul Hills as well as for comedian Eddie Izzard.
+Her first single release,‘Mandy Says’, was produced by fellow Derry musician John O'Neill (The Undertones and That Petrol Emotion) and was roundly applauded upon its release in 1994.

-The production is high end but the songs are stark naked in their emotional honesty and the atmosphere can be also be thrilling.
-Vocals are multi-tracked and to the fore and the harmonies and vocal arrangements are as smart and theatrical as vintage Abba.
+The production is high end but the songs are written to be stark naked in their emotional honesty and the atmosphere of the album as a whole, can be thrilling.
+The vocals are multi-tracked and to the fore, the harmonies and vocal arrangements are as smart and theatrical as vintage Abba.